Paying for your Education

 **Opportunity to work on campus; student paid for hours worked via bi-monthly paycheck.

-If you borrow the maximum of $33,000 in the Federal Direct Loan Program, after paying tuition you will have approximately $2,004 per quarter for books, supplies and living expenses.
-Students who need additional assistance beyond the Direct Loan program may use the Federal Work-Study program and/or the *credit-based federal graduate PLUS loan program, thereby increasing the amount of funds available from $2,004 to $9,422 per quarter.
+If you borrow the maximum in the Direct Unsubsidized Loan Program ($33,000); effective winter 2023 after paying tuition & the Student Fee you will have approximately $1,304 per quarter for books, supplies and living expenses.
+Students who need additional assistance beyond the Direct Loan program may use the Federal Work-Study program and/or the *credit-based federal graduate PLUS loan program, thereby increasing the amount of funds available from $1,304 to $9,422 per quarter.

 Please remember to review the scholarship information on the Scholarship page under financial aid.
 Scholarships are available for incoming students and current students.